-If you’ve ever wished to solve the world’s biggest problems, becoming a vegan might just be the answer you’ve been looking for.
-A plant-based diet works wonders for you, the environment, animals, and all of Mother Earth.
+If you’ve ever wished to solve the world’s biggest problems, or even your own, becoming a vegan might be the answer you’ve been searching for.
+A plant-based diet works wonders for you, the environment, animals, and all of Mother Earth, even if it’s a practice you enjoy just a couple days a week.
+So let’s all cheers to Meatless Mondays & Tofurkey Tuesdays!

 - •Support a greener planet